 NEBOSH wants to see recommendations that are proportional and realistic.

-Here's an outline of what's covered at each stage.
+An outline of what’s covered at each of the four stages

 In this section, tell the examiner: